Sustainability Report 2025

 The Climate Change Agreement (CCA) is a UK government scheme that helps energy-intensive industries reduce carbon emissions.

-Global platform for ethical supply chain management, promoting responsibility.
+Global platform for ethical supply chain management, promoting transparency, labour rights, and responsible business practices.

-Cyber Essentials certification helps organizations protect against common cyber threats and improve security.
+A UK government-backed certification that helps organisations protect against common cyber threats and improve security.

 2025 Sustainability Report